 Our physicians are internationally renowned for their skill in treating spinal deformities; malignant and benign tumors; disorders of the hand, elbow, hip, knee, ankle and foot; sports and traumatic injuries; as well as a full spectrum of congenital disorders.

 CHOP’s Division of Orthopedic Surgery has consistently ranked in the top five children’s hospitals in the nation for orthopedic care by U.S.News & World Report.
-In 2012-13, CHOP orthopedics was ranked No. 1 in the U.S.

 We have 22 board-certified attending physicians, each with different subspecialties in pediatric orthopedics.
 Each of our physicians is hired by the Perelman School of Medicine at the University of Pennsylvania with their primary appointment in the Department of Pediatrics and a secondary appointment in Orthopedics.